nextthingco/docs/Gadget-docs/source/includes/_build.md

 gadget start gpio
 ```

-If the container builds, deploys and starts successfully you will see the following output messages:
+If the container builds, deploys and starts successfully you will see the following output messages and **Pin 34, CSID3 will start blinking**:

 ```
 #### build output